 - Contact information for potential eyewitnesses

 - The weather conditions and road conditions at the time of the accident

 - A diagram of the accident scene, including the position of the vehicle

 - Any personal observations the officer may have of the accident scene

 - Information regarding who was at fault for the accident

 If you do not have a police report, the police report is inaccurate, or the police report is incomplete, this is not the end of your personal injury case.
-Evidence from the accident scene such as photographs taken by the driver, eyewitness statements, physical evidence, and your own personal account of the accident are important pieces of evidence your injury attorney can use to establish liability on the part of the other driver.
+Evidence from the accident scene, such as photographs taken by the driver, eyewitness statements, physical evidence, and your own personal account of the accident are important pieces of evidence that your car accident attorney can use to establish liability on the part of the other driver.

-If possible, take photographs of the accident scene immediately following the accident and obtain contact information for any eyewitnesses to the accident.
-Provide this information to your car accident attorney as soon as possible.
-Your attorney will conduct a thorough accident investigation to identify and preserve key evidence in your case.
+If possible, take photographs of the accident scene immediately after the accident and obtain contact information for any eyewitnesses to the accident.
+Provide this information to your car accident lawyer as soon as possible.
+Your attorney can then conduct a thorough accident investigation themselves to identify and preserve key evidence in your case.

-If you’re having trouble obtaining the compensation you need from your insurance company or sustained serious injuries that you need help with, Handler, Henning & Rosenberg LLC is standing by to help.
-For nearly 100 years, our Harrisburg car accident lawyers have been by people who need help receiving compensation after an accident.
-We’re ready to use your accident’s police report as well as our own in-depth investigation to work towards the results you need.
+If you're having trouble getting the compensation you need from your car insurance company or you sustained serious injuries that you need help with, Handler, Henning & Rosenberg LLC is standing by to help.
+For more than 100 years, our Harrisburg car accident lawyers have been relied on by people who need help getting compensated after an accident.
+We're ready to use your accident's police report as well as our own in-depth investigation to work toward the results you need.
 While nothing guarantees the outcome of your case, working with our team puts a trusted team of experienced car accident lawyers on your side.

-Call our Pennsylvania car accident lawyers now at (888) 498-3023 for a free consultation.
-If we take your case, you won’t have to pay us unless we secure results on your behalf.
+You can reach us at (888) 498-3023 today to request your free consultation.
+If we take your case, you won't have to pay us unless we secure compensation on your behalf.